FrenzyExists/FrenzyExists/README.md

 - ♾ Spanish and English speaker, puedo traducir between english to spanish ó español a inglés.

-- ⚒ My skills include mayor programming languages such as java and python, engineering, teamwork, among others
+- ⚒ My skills include major programming languages such as java and python, engineering, teamwork, among others

 - 👯 I believe FOSS should be promoted more in the academy.
 Whatever I code for either college or personal use I put it public for others to peek and use it.
 Feedback and criticism are always welcome.